KatVolkova/pick-a-recipe/README.md

 ![Footer](/assets/images/readme/features/footer.webp)
 The footer section features:

 - social network links to ensure that users can get news and updates about the web-site.
 Each icon opens a link in a new tab.

+#### Future Implementations

+1. As the number of recipes generated is limited I would add API to increase and adjust the recipes array to increase the variety of options
+2. I would add a number of servings input so a user could specify the number of servings and the ingredients list would automatically be updated to reflect the required amount of ingredients

 ## Design